vmware-tanzu/tanzu-dev-portal/content/guides/tanzu-application-platform-local-devloper-install/index.md

 {{< tabpane >}}
 {{< tab header="All Operating Systems" >}}

+Replace the placeholders in the `tap-values.yml` file.

+{{% info %}}
-Replace the placeholder `DOCKER_USERNAME` with the same details you used earlier for the environment variable `$Env:DOCKER_USERNAME` (Windows) or `export DOCKER_USERNAME=` (macOS or Linux).

-**Do this for all the placeholders in the file.**
+For example, replace the placeholder `DOCKER_USERNAME` with the same details you used earlier for the environment variable `$Env:DOCKER_USERNAME` (Windows) or `export DOCKER_USERNAME` (macOS or Linux).
+Repeat this process until you have replaced **all** the placeholders in the file.
+{{% /info %}}

+{{% warning %}}
-> Take care with the above step.
-Any mistakes you make here can be hard to rectify and could prevent the Tanzu Application Platform from installing or working correctly.
+Take care with this step.
+Any mistakes you make here can be hard to rectify and could prevent the Tanzu Application Platform from installing or working properly.
+{{% /warning %}}

 {{< /tab >}}
 {{< /tabpane >}}

-With your `tap-values.yml` file fully edited, you are now ready to install Tanzu Application Platform.
-This process can take a while and creates a lot of internet traffic.
-If you are sharing your network with others, you may prefer to do this installation at a less disruptive time of the day.

 7. Install Tanzu Application Platform onto Minikube with the following command.
-Notice that the location of the YAML file that you edited earlier step is required:
+Notice that the YAML file that you edited earlier step is used by the `tanzu` command to customize your installation.

 {{< tabpane >}}
 {{< tab header="Windows" >}}